akimdi/awesome-hacking-lists/udpsec.md

 - [icmp-backdoor](https://github.com/droberson/icmp-backdoor) - Backdoor that listens for specially crafted ICMP packets and spawns reverse shells.
 - [KernelPCC](https://github.com/giltu/KernelPCC) - PCC is a new approach for TCP congestion control base on real-time performance analysis.
 This is a kernel implementation of it.
 - [tcp_china](https://github.com/madeye/tcp_china) - TCP China congestion control algorithm
-- [QB](https://github.com/QuickBox/QB) - QuickBox is much more than a ‘seedbox installer script’, it is a simplistic approach to achieving easy seedbox and services management from a beautifully designed dashboard.
-Allowing users the ability to interact with their seedbox and server on a professional grade level.
 - [AderXCoding](https://github.com/gatieme/AderXCoding) - 介绍各类语言，库，系统编程以及算法的学习
 - [tcpcopy](https://github.com/session-replay-tools/tcpcopy) - An online request replication tool, also a tcp stream replay tool, fit for real testing, performance testing, stability testing, stress testing, load testing, smoke testing, etc
 - [Web-Application-Firewall](https://github.com/sudeshnapal12/Web-Application-Firewall) - Designed and Implemented a Web Application Firewall as an Apache module that "sits" in-front of a web server.
 The WAF is designed to stop malicious requests from known attacks such as SQL Injection, XSS attacks and from unknown attacks by learning the legitimate traffic.